brooklynacademyofmusic/tessiflow/README.md

 `tessiflow` is a workflow runner that handles scheduling R scripts and other commands on a given schedule, and with conditional and dependency checks.
-The syntax is based on a simplified version of Github actions yml files.
+The syntax is based on a simplified version of Github Actions yml files.
 Each workflow is run in a separate `callr` subprocess so that all jobs/steps have access to the previous results.
 The motivation is to allow complex workflow dependencies while maintaining transparency and to encourage